trailofbits/vast/README.md

 high-level operations and relate the results to low-level analysis using provenance links.

-We expect to provide a DSL library for design own program representation abstraction on top of our tower of IRs.
+We expect to provide a DSL library for design of custom program representation abstraction on top of our tower of IRs.
 The library will provide utilities to link other dialects to the rest of the tower so that the provenance is usable outside the main pipeline.